 The Appalachian Region, in the westernmost portion of the state, consists of a series of parallel mountain ranges with deep valleys, bisected by the Potomac River.
 The mountain ranges, running in essentially a north-south direction, have affected the location of transportation routes.
-Most of the important early land routes followed the ure 2.1.
-Map of Maryland showing geographical divisions and counties.

-river valleys, thus in a north-south direction.
+Most of the important early land routes followed the river valleys, thus in a north-south direction.
 The National Road, however, was built to serve as an east-west connector, running across the mountain ridges and into the western portion of the state.
 Other, less important, east-west roads crossed the mountains through the low divides or along the major waterways that flowed through the Appalachian Mountains of Maryland.